malaikaaiyar/malaikaaiyar/content/thoughts/oxford.md

 *nature*
 - Port Meadow: pretty basic but good for stargazing
-- Bagley Wood: huge National forest, a 20 min bus from city centre. makes for a good half-day trip. best season is spring when there are cherry blossoms?? in november there are autumn colours and mushrooms!!
+- Bagley Woods: huge National forest, a 20 min bus from city centre. makes for a good half-day trip. best season is spring when there are cherry blossoms?? in november there are autumn colours and mushrooms!!
 - Merton Fellow's garden for a picnic in summer
 - The Water Meadow for a walk barefoot along the river
 - Botanic Gardens but only in a good season (e.g. autumn, spring)